 Our goal in this paper is to design a quantum-safe mode for doubling the width and key-length of a block-cipher.
 To the best of our knowledge, such a design has previously not been proposed.
-We propose a construction with five blockcipher calls that achieves good parallelisability, good classical security bounds, and some post-quantum security guarantees.
-Some side results of our work are a new type of superposition attack, that applies to the EME construction, an original distinguisher on our construction, matching our bound, and an new kind of approach using simulation for supporting the conjecture in the proof.
-In addition we propose a concrete instantiation using our construction combined with the AES block-cipher.
+We propose a construction with five block-cipher calls that achieves good parallelisability, good classical security bounds, and some post-quantum security guarantees.
+Some side results of our work are a new type of superposition attack that applies to the EME construction, an original classical distinguisher on our construction matching our bound, and a new approach using simulations for supporting the conjecture in the proof.
+In addition we propose a concrete instantiation of our construction using the AES block-cipher.
 In this section we provide a summary of each of the presented results in this paper.